cratera/papers-game/README.md

 # Papers Game

-- In development.
-MVP will be released on New Years Eve 2020 🎉
+- In development...
+Made it work 🚧.
+Now making it better ✨

 ## Run the Game locally: